kbengine/kbengine/kbe/src/lib/python/Doc/reference/datamodel.rst

    module for information on controlling the collection of cyclic garbage.
    Other implementations act differently and CPython may change.
-   Do not depend on immediate finalization of objects when they become unreachable (ex: always close files).
+   Do not depend on immediate finalization of objects when they become unreachable (so you should always close files explicitly).

 Note that the use of the implementation's tracing or debugging facilities may keep objects alive that would normally be collectable.
 Also note that catching